arvsrao/arvsrao.github.io/_drafts/parametrizing-rigid-motion-spaces.md

 title: Parameterizing the Space of 3D Rotations
 comments: true
 category: mathematics
-tags: applied topology, SymPy
+tags: applied topology, SymPy, computer graphics
 ---

 3D medical images in the NifTI format store data from MRI acquisitions of some anatomy, like a human brain or heart.
 When I was a postdoc @Penn [my lab][3] was primarily interested in studying brains.
-Each image associates grayscale values ( in the simplest case ) to coordinates in a discrete coordinate system $(i,j,k)$, which describe voxel locations.
+Each image associates grayscale values ( in the simplest case ) to discrete coordinates $(i,j,k)$, which describe voxel locations.
 And for reasons best explained by [NifTI FAQ][2] it's useful/important to align the acquired image to some other coordinate system.
 This alignment is stored in the image header, as a rigid motion plus an offset.
-Here's a bit of [NifTI documentation][1] motivating the need to keep the aligment.
+Here's a bit of [NifTI documentation][1] motivating the need to keep the alignment.

 	This method can also be used to represent "aligned" coordinates, which would typically result from some post-acquisition